Postgraduate Diploma in Finance and Financial Law

 English language requirements: You are require to have a high level of English language ability in reading, writing and study skills.
 Where English is a second language, applicants will be asked to provide evidence of language ability as tested by the British Council or another registered body.

-You will study one core course.
+You will study one core module.

 Teaching & Learning